Ukrainian Cyber Alliance: Operation #OpMay9

-On May 9, 2016, the UCA conducted operation #OpMay9.
-Nine sites of Donetsk People's Republic (DNR) terrorists, propagandists, and Russian private military companies (RPMCs) were hacked.
-The broken sites were left with the hashtags #OpMay9 and #oп9Травня and three short videos about World War II and Ukrainian contributions to the victory over Nazism – what UCA called the "serum of truth".
-The hacktivists also posted their new video message on the terrorist sites.
-The video stated:
+On May 9, 2016, the UCA conducted Operation #OpMay9.
+Nine sites of the Donetsk People's Republic (DNR) and Russian private military companies (RPMCs) were hacked.
+The broken sites were left with the hashtags #OpMay9 and #oп9Травня, along with three short videos about World War II and Ukrainian contributions to the victory over Nazism – something the UCA described as the "serum of truth".
+The hacktivists also posted their new video message on the pro-Russian sites they dubbed 'terrorist sites'.
+The message gave more details on the ANNA News attack, stating that ANNA spread lies against Georgia, Ukraine, and Syria.
+It also carried a patriotic message for Victory Day, comparing Russian aggression to past enemies, and promised that the information network of "Russian terrorists in Donbass will be paralyzed".

 Operation #opMay18

-On May 18, 2016, on the day of remembrance of the deportation of the Crimean Tatars in 1944, the UCA conducted Operation #opMay18.
-It targeted the website of the so-called chairman of council of ministers of the Republic of Crimea, Sergey Aksyonov, putting in his voice the fraudulent message:
+On May 18, 2016, the day of remembrance of the deportation of the Crimean Tatars in 1944, the UCA conducted Operation #opMay18.
+It targeted the website of the head of the Republic of Crimea, Sergey Aksyonov, posting a fraudulent message pretending to be him:

 Channel One hacking

-The UCA hacked the website of Pervy Kanal (Channel One Russia), according to hacktivists, as part of a project to force Russia to deoccupy Donbass and fulfill its obligations under the Minsk agreements.
-Details of Pervy Kanal propagandist Serhiy Zenin's cooperation with Russian state-owned propaganda network Russia Today were also revealed, along with documentation of Zenin's salary and lavish lifestyle.
-In Zenin's cloud storage were found 25 videos of DNR members shooting in the settlement of Nikishine.
+The UCA hacked the website of Pervy Kanal (Channel One Russia) as part of a project to force Russia to stop occupying the Donbass region and fulfill its obligations under the Minsk agreements.
+Details of Pervy Kanal propagandist Serhiy Zenin's cooperation with Russia Today, a Russian state-owned propaganda network, were also revealed, along with documentation of Zenin's salary and lavish lifestyle.
+Twenty-five videos of DNR members shooting in the settlement of Nikishine were found in Zenin's cloud storage.

 Operation #opDay28

-In 2016, on the eve of Constitution Day, the UCA conducted operation #opDay28.
-17 resources of Russian terrorists were hacked, and the hacked sites played another Lviv Metro video which purported to be from the leader of DNR, O. Zakharchenko:
+In 2016, on the eve of Constitution Day, the UCA conducted Operation #opDay28.
+17 websites belonging to Russian terrorists were hacked to play another Lviv Metro video, which purported to be from the leader of the DNR, O. Zakharchenko:

 Hacking of the Russian Ministry of Defense

-In July 2016, the UCA hacked the document management server of the Department of the Ministry of Defense of the Russian Federation, and made public defense contracts executed during 2015.
-The success of the operation was largely determined by the negligence of Russian Rear Admiral Vernigora Andrei Petrovich.
-At the end of November 2016, the UCA broke into the Ministry server a second time and obtained confidential data on the provision of the state defense order of 2015–2016.
-According to analysts of Inform Napalm, the documents show that Russia is developing a doctrine of air superiority in the event of full-scale hostilities with Ukraine, citing the amount allocated for maintenance, modernization and creation of new aircraft.
+In July 2016, the UCA hacked the document management server of the Department of the Ministry of Defense of the Russian Federation, and made defense contracts, which were executed during 2015, public.
+The negligence of Russian Rear Admiral Vernigora Andrei Petrovich largely determined the operation's success.
+At the end of November 2016, the UCA broke into the Ministry server a second time and obtained confidential data on the provision of the state defence order of 2015–2016.
+According to analysts at Inform Napalm, the documents indicate that Russia is developing a doctrine of air superiority in the event of full-scale hostilities with Ukraine, citing the amount allocated for maintenance, modernization, and the creation of new aircraft.

 Operation #op256thDay

-Before Programmer's Day, UCA conducted operation #op256thDay, in which more than 30 sites of Russian foreign aggression were destroyed.
+Before Programmer's Day, UCA conducted Operation #op256thDay, in which more than 30 sites of Russian foreign aggression were destroyed.
 On many propaganda resources, the hacktivists embedded an Inform Napalm video demonstrating evidence of Russia's military aggression against Ukraine.